During 2021, we are prioritising seven urgent school improvements projects: you can read about them below.

 Our main goal for 2021 is to build hygienic, sustainable toilets for all our children which will last the school at least 50 years.

 Although our modern girls’ toilets are impressive, we have learnt that installing toilets which need to be lit by electricity is not the wisest approach, and that traditional ‘modern’ toilets struggle without a reliable water supply.

 After a lot of work, we’ve finally found a non-drinkable water supply which we can develop to flush toilets.
-We plan to demolish our current old toilets and replace them with one block containing 20 modern toilets, 6 ‘trough’ sinks, 4 ‘trough’ urinals and 2 showers for the whole school.
+We plan to demolish our current old toilets and replace them with one block containing 19 modern toilets, 1 disable toilet, 6 ‘trough’ sinks, 4 ‘trough’ urinals and 10 showers.
 We will re-use our old septic tanks and use this new supply of ‘unclean’ water.

 In April, we emptied, tested and repaired our old septic tanks and soakaways to make them ready for the new toilets.

-The Lloyd Wilson Partnership, a UK firm of architects, designed the new facility (pro bono), and Mr Tonny Makosa, of A Plus Urban Technics, has finalised and costed the plans.
+The Lloyd Wilson Partnership, a UK firm of architects, designed the new facility (pro bono), and Mr Tonny Makosa, of A+ Urban Technics, has finalised and costed the plans.
 We are currently seeking building permission from the local authority.

 We rarely have any day-time electricity, which means no power for our equipment, so a solar ‘back-up’ system would provide us with working lights and equipment.
 We’d like to install five systems (one per block): each one would cost about £4,500 ($6,000), but would last us 40 years.

 One improvement goal for 2021 is to install our first solar system!